Repetitive Strain Injuries

 • Typing Injury FAQ

-• Break Reminder is a marvelous bit of freeware that reminds you to stop and rest periodically.
+• Break Timer is a marvelous bit of software (for macOS, Windows or Linux) that reminds you to stop and rest periodically.

-• Dragon Dictate Home Page — yes, there are other voice recognition systems out there, but this seems to be the best overall, which is why I’m interested in it.
-I’d like to hear from anyone who has used this or similar software in a real working environment, too!.
+• Dragon Speech Recognition—yes, there are other voice recognition systems out there, but this seems to be the best overall, which is why I used it when I had access to it.

 Leave a Reply